 The Magic Hour

-At Floyd, we reserve the hour immediately after birth, or the Magic Hour, as a time for you and your partner to bond with your newborn alone.
+At Atrium Health Floyd Medical Center, we reserve the hour immediately after birth, or the Magic Hour, as a time for you and your partner to bond with your newborn alone.
 These special first moments are ones you will cherish for a lifetime.

 Research shows that early contact between parents and baby, especially during the first hour of life, promotes a healthy relationship.
 During this time, we’ll ask family and friends to stay in the waiting room.
 Your labor and delivery nurse will be available to help with everything your new family needs.